-Our Sommelier at the Cavendish Hotel at Baslow, Stuart Bond tells us why good wine pairing can really enhance the enjoyment of a dish.
+Our Sommelier and Restaurant Manager at the Cavendish Hotel at Baslow, Stuart Bond tells us why good food and wine pairing can really enhance the enjoyment of a dish.

 Why does good wine pairing really matter?